neobourbaki/Library/database/E7WA0E0V/E7WA0E0V_1.md

-(Weyl) Every finite-dimensional representation of a semisimple Lie algebra is semisimple (completely reducible).
+(Weyl) Every finite-dimensional representation of a semisimple Lie algebra over the complex numbers is semisimple (completely reducible).